 Conclusion

 There is a type of Christian a recent author called “Christian atheists.”
-The term means people who are giving lip-service to the lordship of Jesus Christ in their lives and maybe even go to church and serve there regularly, but they live their daily lives with total disregard to the Almighty, as if God doesn’t even exist.
+The term means people who give lip-service being Christians in their lives and maybe even go to church and serve there regularly, but they live their daily lives with total disregard to the Almighty, as if God doesn’t even exist.

 Regardless of where you stack up, I beg you to not continue as you are, but repent because the consequences are not pretty.
 Please hearken to the words of the King: